What is a Shared Ownership Mortgage?

 Buyers normally need a household income of less than £80,000 (£90,000 in London) and to be a first-time buyer or a previous homeowner who cannot afford to buy now.

-Help to Buy agents can help you find a shared ownership scheme in your area.
+Help to Buy are government-appointed agents that can provide information and advice on shared ownership schemes in your area.

 Can I get a shared ownership mortgage?